-5.7 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space standards except for the combined living space.
-However the HMO SPD, at para 2.6, advises that more detailed guidance, beyond these headline requirements should be referred to within the Councils standards for Houses in Multiple Occupation Guidance (September 2018).
+5.7 As is shown in the table above, the proposal results in an internal layout that meets a straightforward appraisal against the Council's adopted space standards.
+The HMO SPD, at para 2.6, advises that more detailed guidance, beyond these headline requirements should be referred to within the Councils standards for Houses in Multiple Occupation Guidance (September 2018).
 This more detailed guidance applies lower minimum requirements (of 22.5m2) for combined living accommodation in circumstances where all bedrooms are at least 10m2 and the accommodation is otherwise acceptable as communal space.
 On the basis of the information supplied with the application this detailed guidance is considered applicable and the resulting layout is considered to result in a satisfactory standard of living environment.